git-julian/RealEstateAgent/readme.md

     2. Install the Required Packages: pip install -r requirements.txt

-    3.Set Up the .env File:
+    3. Set Up the .env File:
 			Create a .env file in the project root directory and add your OpenAI API key

-Usage
+## Usage

 Running the Streamlit App